qmarcou/IGoR/README.md

 Note that changing the GeneChoice realizations can be done automatically (without manually editing the recombination parameter file) by supplying the desired set of genomic templates to IGoR using the `-set_genomic` command.
 This could be used e.g to define a model for a chain in a species for which IGoR does not supply a model starting from of model for this chain from another species.

 # C++
 Although a few command line options are supplied for basic use of IGoR, its full modularity can be used through high level C++ functions on which all previous command lines are built.
-A section of the main.cpp file is dedicated to accept user supplied code and can be executed using `-run_custom` command line when launching IGoR from the shell.
+A section of the main.cpp file is dedicated to accept user supplied code and can be executed using the `-run_custom` command line argument when launching IGoR from the shell.
 An example of the high level workflow is given in the *run demo* section and the full Doxygen generated documentation is available as PDF.
 For any question please contact us.

 Good practice would be to append the C++ code in the main in the scope where "//Write your custom procedure here" is written.
 This part of the code is reachable using the `-run_custom` command line argument.
 This is done so that even after appending some custom code the command line interface is still usable.

 # Python
-A set of Python codes are shipped with Igor in order to parse IGoR's outputs (alignments,models etc) as the pygor module.
+A set of Python codes are shipped with Igor in order to parse IGoR's outputs (alignments,models etc) as the **pygor** module.

 # Contribute